Pseudobulk Analysis with Decoupler and EdgeR

 Hands On: Use Manipulate AnnData Tools to extract observations

-1. Use the Scanpy filter ( Galaxy version 1.10.2+galaxy3) tool with the following parameters:
+1. Scanpy filter ( Galaxy version 1.10.2+galaxy3) with the following parameters:

-• “Annotated data matrix”: AnnData for Pseudobulk (Your preprocessed, analysed, and annotated AnnData object)
+• “Annotated data matrix”: AnnData for Pseudobulk (your preprocessed, analysed, and annotated AnnData object)

 • “Method used for filtering”: Filter on any column of observations or variables

-• “What to filter?”: Observations (obs) (For filtering cells, select Observations (obs))
+• “What to filter?”: Observations (obs) (select this to filter cells)

 • “Type of filtering?”: By key (column) values

-• “Key to filter”: cell_type (the label that identifies cell annotations in our AnnData)
+• “Key to filter”: annotated (the column that contains the cell type annotations)

 • “Type of value to filter”: Text